no1rookie/fuel_qld/README.md

 ## Tableau Visualization

-To enhance accessibility and provide a clear view of current fuel price trends, I developed an interactive Tableau dashboard that displays real-time fuel prices across Queensland.
+To enhance accessibility and provide a clear view of current fuel price distribution, I developed an interactive Tableau dashboard that displays real-time fuel prices across Queensland.
 The dashboard was created using real-time price data extracted from the Queensland Government's open API, which was transformed and optimized for use in Tableau.

 - **Dashboard Features**:
   - **Fuel Type, Brand, and Region Filters**: Select your preferred fuel type, brand, and specific region to view tailored insights.